 “I didn’t tell anyone, I felt no one would believe me.
 I ran away instead.”

 A pimp did Faith’s first tattoo when she was 15.

 “Since then, I was branded by different pimps who wanted to prove that they owned me.
 I hate the tattoos because they remind me of everything I’ve been through: had guns pulled on me, raped and taken across state lines.”

 “I decided to leave the life when I found out I was pregnant.
 But what really stopped me from going back was I found God.
 Girls leave for lots of different reasons.
 For me, when God found me, I found hope.

 “I’m not in the life anymore, but the tattoos will be there forever.
 But they are not me; I’m a different person now.
 I’m tired of being judged and looked at.
 Without the tattoos I’d have more opportunities.
 Now, people think I’m a gang member.
 I want to get rid of them but it’s very expensive.”

 Looks like a victim

 “Many programs [that campaign against the sex trade] revictimize you.
-They don’t want you to remove your tattoos, they like it, think you look tough and like a victim.
+They don’t want you to remove your tattoos, they like it, and think you look tough and like a victim.
 So they can put you on stage and get publicity.
 Use you to raise money, just like the pimps did.
 But Rachel and GEMS are different.
-I have never met a social worker or therapist that really could understand what I have gone through.
+I have never met a social worker or therapist who could understand what I have gone through.
 But Rachel knows how it is.
 She can understand and relate.
 She would never ask ‘Why?
 How could you do all that bad stuff?’
-GEMS is limited in what they can do, but at least here they accept you for who you are.
+GEMS is limited in what they can do, but at least here, they accept you for who you are.
 There really isn’t any other program like GEMS.”

 For my children